 Whether working up high or down below, there are plenty of potential causes of accidents.
 If the risk of falling is to be minimised, every system for ladders on installations and buildings should be fitted with equipment to protect workers from falling.
-To ensure safety when working in such an environment, DIN 18799 specifies that ladders with a height of five metres or more on buildings must be equipped with a means of providing protection in the event of falls.
-For installations, they are required from a height of as little as three metres.
-That's why Hailo not only provides safe ladder and access technology, but also fall arrest systems and fall protection systems.
+In order to ensure safety at such a workplace, the DIN 18799 guideline stipulates that fixed ladders on buildings and on mechanical equipment must be secured with climbing protection from a height of 3 meters.
+That's why HAILO not only provides safe ladder and access technology, but also fall arrest systems and fall protection systems.
 A variety of fall arrest systems are available, using either a rope or a fall arrest rail.

 To ensure safety and stability when working at great heights and depths, we offer our customers a broad range of fall protection equipment.
 It includes fall arrest systems, guard rails, retractable type fall arresters and other accessories that make a ladder a safe place to work.

 We would be happy to advise you on the essential and useful safety components that your system needs.

 The various rail systems safeguard ascent and descent and comply with the national and European guidelines under Directive 89/686/EEC.
 Almost all the individual components are made of steel, stainless steel or aluminium and offer a high standard of quality.
 A rope or a rail-based system can be chosen, depending on the installation and ladder.
 The two H50 and A11 rail systems and the H8 rope system come with the appropriate fall arresters for connection to the full-body harness worn by the person.
 These comply with both the European Personal Protective Equipment Regulation (EU) 2016/425 and the DIN EN 353-1:2018 standard and are primarily designed for ladders that are fixed in position.